- re·can·cel·la·tion, noun

 The cancellation letter informed me that I was no longer a business.

-I had called him and told him that I would recommend the cancellation of that parade.Warren Commission (7 of 26): Hearings Vol. I (of 15) | The President's Commission on the Assassination of President Kennedy
+I had called him and told him that I would recommend the cancellation of that parade.Warren Commission (7 of 26): Hearings Vol. VII (of 15) | The President's Commission on the Assassination of President Kennedy

 British Dictionary definitions for cancellation